 Bluetooth just isn’t as reliable as a directly-wired connection, and that’s a great deal.
 Bluetooth headphones especially add some extent where the connection is subject to external factors not applicable to wired ones.

-Many things can affect whether your headphones will work the way you’ve come to expect them to, and therefore the crappier Bluetooth headphones seem to consult a pantheon of frustration gods to make a decision how they’re getting to piss you off on any given day.
+Numerous factors can influence whether your headphones will function as you’ve come to expect, and therefore the worst Bluetooth headphones appear to consult a pantheon of frustration gods to determine how they’re going to irritate you on any given day.

 Being during a room with too many other Bluetooth devices can affect your headphones.
 Maybe your phone is just too old, and your new headphones will only use an SBC profile rather than the A2DP or aptX you were promised.
 Maybe you’ll suffer packet loss for no discernible reason.